0xafz/shoppingify/README.md

 ## About

-> Shopping list App with stats page.
+> Shopping list management with purchase stats.

 ## TODO